Wrecless/Wrecless/README.md

 - 👋 Hi, I’m @Wrecless
-- 👀 I’m interested in coding, in JavaScript/CSS/HTML & Python
+- 👀 I’m interested in coding, in WebDev
 - ** I Can Program in C ,C++, C#, JavaScript/CSS/HTML, Python, SQL.
 - 🌱 I’m currently learning Network and Security & Cloud
 - 💞️ I’m looking to collaborate on anything to do with Cloud & Databases